Shopify/slate/packages/slate-cli/README.md

 slate build
 ```

 Compiles your theme files and assets into a Shopify theme, found in the `dist` folder.
+No files will be uploaded to your shop.

 ### deploy
 ```